Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 #### Fitness function

 When designing all these algorithms, my overall purpose is to **minimize the capacity left in the lower-indexed bins** and **maximize the capacity left in higher-indexed bins**.
-So under this circumstance, for most of the cases, I would use the capacity **change on the lower-indexed bin** to denote the fitness value.
+So under this circumstance, for most cases, I would use the capacity **change on the lower-indexed bin** to denote the fitness value.

 Specific fitness functions would be mentioned in each neighborhood's introduction.